By Rasheed Clarke

 “The way I keep my Crohn’s under control is through a very strict diet.
 Gluten-free, soy-free, no added sugars, dairy-free, nothing too processed,” says Saul.
 “Being on this diet required me to prepare all my foods at home.
 It was very difficult to stay disciplined with my dietary needs while doing normal activities like going to family gatherings or going out to eat.”

 Finding snacks at the supermarket that suited his highly specific dietary restrictions also proved difficult for Saul, so he got to work in his kitchen.
-After creating a few snack bars that worked for him, Saul saw an opportunity to help others who may also be diet-conscious, and the Freedom Bar
+After creating a few snack bars that worked for him, Saul saw an opportunity to help others who may also be diet-conscious, and the Freedom Bar was born.

 “The most important aspect in formulating Freedom Bars was to keep the bars all-natural.
 They have as few as four or five ingredients.
 I feel confident the bars can provide people with healthy options in their diet, without feeling restricted,” says Saul.